VinDr-CXR: An open dataset of chest X-rays with radiologist's annotations: Background Summary

 In an effort to provide a large CXR dataset with high-quality labels for the research community, we have built the VinDr-CXR dataset from more than 100,000 raw images in DICOM format that were retrospectively collected from the Hospital 108 (H108) and the Hanoi Medical University Hospital (HMUH), two of the largest hospitals in Vietnam.
 The published dataset consists of 18,000 postero-anterior (PA) view CXR scans that come with both the localization of critical findings and the classification of common thoracic diseases.
 These images were annotated by a group of 17 radiologists with at least 8 years of experience for the presence of 22 critical findings (local labels) and 6 diagnoses (global labels); each finding is localized with a bounding box.
 The local and global labels correspond to the ``Findings'' and ``Impressions'' sections, respectively, of a standard radiology report.
 We divide the dataset into two parts: the training set of 15,000 scans and the test set of 3,000 scans.
 Each image in the training set was independently labeled by 3 radiologists, while the annotation of each image in the test set was even more carefully treated and obtained from the consensus of 5 radiologists.
-The labeling process was performed via an in-house system called VinLab\footnote{A demonstration of this framework can be found here: \href{https://vindr.ai/vinlab}{https://vindr.ai/vinlab}}, which was built on top of a Picture Archiving and Communication System (PACS).
-All DICOM images and the labels of the training set are released.
-We temporarily retain the labels of the test set for the purpose of holding a CXR analysis competition on an open platform, which is expected to launch in December of 2020.
+The labeling process was performed via an in-house system called VinDr Lab~\cite{VinDr-Lab}, which was built on top of a Picture Archiving and Communication System (PACS).
+All DICOM images and the labels of both the training set and the test set are released.
+A slightly modified version of this dataset was used to organize the VinBigData Chest Xray Abnormalities Detection Challenge on the Kaggle platform (\href{https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/}{https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/}).

 VinDr-CXR, to the best of our knowledge, is currently the largest public CXR dataset with radiologist-generated annotations in both training and test sets.
 We believe the dataset will accelerate the development and evaluation of new machine learning models for both localization and classification of thoracic lesions and diseases on CXR scans.